MLSDev/development-standards/platform/ios/ios.md

 Use [CocoaPods](https://cocoapods.org) to add third-party components (frameworks, libraries) to your project.
 Use frameworks, not static libraries, for dependencies.
 This is done by calling `use_frameworks!` method in `Podfile`.

 `Pods` directory is considered a build artefact, and therefore should be added to `.gitignore`.

-`Podfile.lock` file should be committed to repository.
+`Podfile.lock` file should be committed to repository, along with .xcworkspace file.

 ## Coding Conventions